Helen David

-Helen David is an English fashion designer and artist based in London, England.
+Helen David is a London-based visual artist, textile designer and founder of the design house English Eccentrics [1983-2000].

 Early life and education

-Helen David was born in Brighton, East Sussex, and moved to London shortly after completing her A-levels.
-She gained a first-class honors degree at Camberwell College of Arts, where she studied textiles and fine art print-making.
-She studied fashion as a post-graduate at Central Saint Martins College of Art and Design.
-During this time, became involved with the London Underground culture of the '80s and frequented places such as the Blitz Club, where the New Romantic styling that she is well known for was born.
+Born in the City of Brighton and Hove in 1955, she moved to London to study fine artprintmaking, fashion and textiles at Camberwell College of Arts and Central Saint Martins.
+During this time she became involved with the London Underground culture of the '80s and frequented places such as the Blitz Club, where the New Romantic styling that she is well known for was born.

-Career
+Career with English Eccentrics

 In 1983, David founded the design label English Eccentrics along with her sister, Judy Purbeck, and fellow designer, Claire Angel.
-The label specialized in hand-printed and hand-embroidered evening wear and scarves.
+The label specialised in hand-printed and hand-embroidered evening wear and scarves.
 She participated in the "London Goes to Tokyo" event organized by Susanne Bartsch, a show intended to broaden the reach of British designers.
-She also designed hosiery for Sophie Mirman's "Sock Shop", under the English Eccentrics name.
+Her clothes have been worn by several performers including Mick Jagger, Prince, Paul McCartney, Helen Mirren, Helena Bonham Carter and Toyah Willcox.

 In 2001 she took time away from the business to concentrate on art.
-"Friends and Icons" was her one-woman art exhibition, curated by Laura Parker-Bowles.
 David's fashion and textile work is part of permanent collections in the Victoria and Albert Museum, the Museum of London and the Art Institute of Chicago.